osfans/trime/README_en.md

 ## About

-Trime is originally a frontend of open-source [Android Traditional Chinese IME]，based on [RIME] input method framework and written in Java/Kotlin with JNI.
+Trime is originally a frontend of open-source [Android Traditional Chinese IME], based on [RIME] input method framework and written in Java/Kotlin with JNI.
 It is designed to protect the native language of various local dialects of Chinese and is a universal shape-based and phonetic-based input method platform.

 ## Download